om-saxena34/IBVAP-Intelligent-Border-Video-Analytics-Platform/README.md

 ### Third-Party Software & Dependencies

-The MIT License of this repository applies exclusively to the original architectural source code, custom analytical engines, API route implementations, and frontend interfaces authored for this project.
+The MIT License of this repository applies to the original architectural source code, custom analytical engines, API route implementations, and frontend interfaces authored for this project.

-It does not overwrite, modify, or claim ownership of third-party libraries, pretrained neural network weights, or external frameworks utilized as dependencies:
+It does not claim ownership of third-party libraries, pretrained neural network weights, or external frameworks utilized as dependencies:
-- **YOLOv8 / Ultralytics**: Used for deep-learning object detection, governed by the [Ultralytics License](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).
+- **YOLO / Ultralytics**: Governed by the [Ultralytics License](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).
-- **EasyOCR**: Used for optical character recognition, licensed under the [Apache 2.0 License](https://github.com/JaidedAI/EasyOCR/blob/master/LICENSE).
+- **EasyOCR**: Licensed under the [Apache 2.0 License](https://github.com/JaidedAI/EasyOCR/blob/master/LICENSE).
-- **OpenCV**: Used for computer vision and video stream processing, licensed under the [Apache 2.0 License](https://opencv.org/license/).
+- **OpenCV**: Licensed under the [Apache 2.0 License](https://opencv.org/license/).
-- **PyTorch**: Deep learning execution backend, licensed under the [PyTorch BSD-style License](https://github.com/pytorch/pytorch/blob/main/LICENSE).
+- **PyTorch**: Licensed under the [PyTorch BSD-style License](https://github.com/pytorch/pytorch/blob/main/LICENSE).
-- **FastAPI / Uvicorn**: High-performance asynchronous backend framework, licensed under the [MIT License](https://github.com/fastapi/fastapi/blob/master/LICENSE).
+- **FastAPI / Uvicorn**: Licensed under the [MIT License](https://github.com/fastapi/fastapi/blob/master/LICENSE).
-- **React / Vite / TypeScript**: Frontend application library, bundler, and type system, licensed under their respective open-source licenses (MIT / Apache 2.0).
+- **React / Vite / TypeScript**: Licensed under their respective open-source licenses (MIT / Apache 2.0).
-- **Sample Media**: Video files located in `samples/` are included solely for local algorithmic evaluation and demonstration purposes.
+- **Sample Media**: Video files located in `samples/` are included solely for algorithmic evaluation and demonstration purposes.

+---

+## 26. Disclaimer

+This software is an independent research prototype engineered for technical evaluation and demonstration.
+It is not affiliated with, endorsed by, or sponsored by any government agency or defense department.
+Field deployment in life-critical or mission-critical perimeter security contexts requires certified hardware, hardened infrastructure, formal security compliance reviews, and authorized operational testing.